tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 TLS 1.3 supports PSK-based handshakes, wherein PSKs can be established either via session tickets from prior TLS connections or via an out-of-band mechanism.
 TLS 1.3 mandates that each PSK be associated with a single hash function.
 This makes it easier for formal analysis to exclude cross-protocol attacks where the same key is used in multiple different contexts.
-TLS 1.2 also supports PSK-based handshakes, but does not require they be provisioned with a single hash function, any PSK may be used with any supported hash function and the TLS 1.2 PRF.
+TLS 1.2 also supports PSK-based handshakes, but does not require they be provisioned with a single hash function.
+Any PSK may be used with any supported hash function and the TLS 1.2 PRF.
 This means that PSKs can be used in different contexts within TLS 1.2, and further can be used in TLS 1.2 and TLS 1.3 with the same hash function.
 Therefore a server that accepts both TLS 1.2 and TLS 1.3 PSK handshakes with the same PSK could potentially be vulnerable to cross-protocol attacks.

 This draft describes a method for processing PSKs such that they can be securely used with both TLS 1.2 and TLS 1.3.
-The design is such that it also allows for a PSK to be imported into TLS 1.3 with any supported hash function.
+The design allows for a PSK to be imported into TLS 1.3 with any supported hash function.
-PSKs provisioned with one hash function can be processed to produce a set of candidate PSKs, each of which is bound to a, potentially different, specific hash function.
+PSKs provisioned with one hash function can be processed to produce a set of candidate PSKs, each of which is bound to a potentially different and specific hash function.
 This expands what would normally have been a single PSK identity into a set of PSK identities.
-Notably, this requires no change to the TLS 1.3 key schedule.
+Notably, this makes no wire format changes and requires no change to the TLS 1.3 key schedule.

 # Conventions and Definitions